oseiskar/js-car/README.md

 ### AI drivers

  * PID control with a few tricks
- * Route planning with an ad-hoc "rubber band model"
+ * Route planning with an ad-hoc "rubber band model" (uses a web worker)

 *TODO*